Pit (nuclear weapon)

-The pit, named after the hard core found in fruits such as peaches and apricots, is the core of an implosion nuclear weapon – the fissile material and any neutron reflector or tamper bonded to it.
-Some weapons tested during the 1950s used pits made with U-235 alone, or in composite with plutonium, but all-plutonium pits are the smallest in diameter and have been the standard since the early 1960s.
+In nuclear weapon design, the pit is the core of an implosion nuclear weapon, consisting of fissile material and any neutron reflector or tamper bonded to it.
+Early pits were spherical, while most modern pits are prolate spheroidal.
+Some weapons tested during the 1950s used pits made with uranium-235 alone, or as a composite with plutonium.
+All-plutonium pits are the smallest in diameter and have been the standard since the early 1960s.
+The pit is named after the hard core found in stonefruit such as peaches and apricots.